 Many parents & family members are eager to learn what services Notre Dame offers for career development.
 We believe that the ideal combination for future success consists of parents and families providing support and encouragement, while empowering students to take responsibility for their own career exploration and decision making process.

 Below you will find insight into how we approach our work, as well as responses to some of the most frequently asked questions.

 - Focus on the student.
 We are here for your student and what is important to them.
 We can help them with a wide range of issues ranging from broad career exploration to specific plans for reaching their internship, job, or higher education goals.

 - Private, safe, and supportive.
 We respect your student's privacy, their values, and their uniqueness.

 - Need your student to participate.
 In order to make progress your student needs to be an active participant.
 We can advise them about appropriate action steps but they must be the one to act.

-- Recommend tactics and strategies for finding a job or internship.
-We talk with your student about ways they can discover job or internship opportunities but we cannot provide them a ready-made list of open positions that fit their exact situation.
+Recommend tactics and strategies for finding a job or internship.
+We talk with your student about ways they can discover job or internship opportunities.

 Frequently Asked Questions

-In order to enhance your ability to assist your student, we have developed a number of FAQ to address the most common questions we receive.
+In order to enhance our ability to assist your student, we have developed a number of FAQ's to address the most common questions we receive.

-- My student is interested in “everything” and his having a difficult time choosing a major.
+- My student is interested in “everything” and is having a difficult time choosing a major.
 What should he/she do?